 - How can I be notified automatically of future security changes to the REST API?

 Yes.
 The Twilio helper libraries rely on the underlying security components installed on your operating system.
-While Twilio has tested the helper libraries for compatibility with these changes, your environment may be different.

 Review all our tips for upgrading your environment.